-Samsung, Sony, LG, HTC, Huawei, Google and Motorola all wave the Android flag proudly on their devices.
+Samsung, Google, LG and other non-Apple companies all wave the Android flag proudly on their devices.

 Still, the many variations in screen size, processing power, software features and design makes finding the best Android phone that suits your needs extremely tough.

 To help find the Android handset that's right for you, we've rounded up the best phones out there running that operating system, rating each one on hardware performance, OS upgrade potential and, of course, how shiny and nice they are to have and boast about to work colleagues.

 So here they are – the best Android phones money can buy in 2019 – for many, many different reasons.

 The new king of Android phones has been crowned

 Release date: March 2019 | Weight: 175g (Ceramic 198g) | Dimensions: 157.6 x 74.1 x 7.8mm | OS: Android 9 | Screen size: 6.4-inch | Resolution: 1440 x 3040 | CPU: Exynos 9820 | RAM: 8GB / 12GB | Storage: 128GB/512GB/1TB | Battery: 4,100mAh | Rear camera: 12MP + 12MP + 16MP | Front camera: 10MP + 8MP